kusumotonorio/factlog/README.md

 ```
 Such quotations are called only once when converting the goal definitions to internal representations.

-`membero` is a built-in predicate for the relationship an element is in a list.
+`membero` is a built-in logic predicate for the relationship an element is in a list.
 ```
 { membero Jerry L{ Tom Jerry Nibbles } } query .
 ⟹ t